STONmakers/ston-docs/index.rst

 ..
-STON documentation master file, created by sphinx-quickstart on Fri Jun 13 16:37:06 2014.
+STON Edge Server documentation master file, created by sphinx-quickstart on Fri Jun 13 16:37:06 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.